moderntribe/tribe-debugger-plugin/readme.txt

 = Todo =

-* Rename 'delta' to 'timedelta' and add a 'memorydelta'
 * Add variable for sample rate so that this could run randomly on production installs
 * Admin panel per site
 * Admin panel globally